Kochise/awesome-scripting-languages/README.md

 * cross develoment (ranging from desktop to iot)
 * lightweightness (<1MB, thus embeddable)

-The languages might be unpopular, in a working state or still in WIP, the purpose here is to list scripting languages that have innovative ideas and concepts that might help getting things done fair and square without the need of a huge IDE+SDK.
+The languages might be unpopular, in a working state or still in WIP, the purpose here is to list scripting languages that have innovative ideas and concepts that might help getting things done fair and square without the need of a huge IDE+SDK.<br>
 Ideally it should be self "compilable", but this one might be a bit far-fetched for a scripting language.

 # Scripting languages

 Here is the list of features that might or might not present in the scripting language listed below:

-*Fam*: Family of language, mimick an already existing programming language *Src*: Source language, in which is the scripting language programmed *Use*: Overall usability, is the language an exploration or ready for production *Syn*: Syntax simplicity, scarcity of the scripting syntax to get the job done *Typ*: Type system, dynamic or static
+*Fam*: Family of language, mimick an already existing programming language<br>
+*Src*: Source language, in which is the scripting language programmed<br>
+*Use*: Overall usability, is the language an exploration or ready for production<br>
+*Syn*: Syntax simplicity, scarcity of the scripting syntax to get the job done<br>
+*Typ*: Type system, dynamic or static<br>
-*Bin*: Binary operators, like or xor and nand shift *Int*: Integer operators, like add sub mul div, constants like enum *Flt*: Float operators, like add sub mul div, constants like pi, units like deg grad rad *Str*: String functions, like ascii ansi unicode ucs utf widechar codepoint codepage *Dat*: Data structures, like array list tuple struct hash map tree edge *Mem*: Memory allocator, like dl jl gc
+*Bin*: Binary operators, like or xor and nand shift<br>
+*Int*: Integer operators, like add sub mul div, constants like enum<br>
+*Flt*: Float operators, like add sub mul div, constants like pi, units like deg grad rad<br>
+*Str*: String functions, like ascii ansi unicode ucs utf widechar codepoint codepage<br>
+*Dat*: Data structures, like array list tuple struct hash map tree edge<br>
+*Mem*: Memory allocator, like dl jl gc<br>
-*Ffi*: Foreign function interface, can interface to other programming language *Dll*: Dynamic loadable library, can load other modules dynamically (self or bin) *Dbi*: Database interface, can interface with database, or have one integrated *Snd*: Sound interface, like synth sfx openal
+*Ffi*: Foreign function interface, can interface to other programming language<br>
+*Dll*: Dynamic loadable library, can load other modules dynamically (self or bin)<br>
+*Dbi*: Database interface, can interface with database, or have one integrated<br>
+*Snd*: Sound interface, like synth sfx openal<br>
-*Gfx*: Graphic interface, like sdl gl vulkan
+*Gfx*: Graphic interface, like sdl gl vulkan<br>
-*Net*: Network interface, like tcp udp ftp
+*Net*: Network interface, like tcp udp ftp<br>
-*Plus*: Additional features, like make caffee webcam robot *Size*: Typical compiled size in kB (stripped tcc-win32 release) *Perf*: Typical performance in % (compared to tcc-win32 equivalent)
+*Plus*: Additional features, like make caffee webcam robot<br>
+*Size*: Typical compiled size in kB (stripped tcc-win32 release)<br>
+*Perf*: Typical performance in % (compared to tcc-win32 equivalent)

-Numbers given in cells are subjective quality (0-poor to 5-great).
+Numbers given in cells are subjective quality (0-poor to 5-great).<br>
 Missing number means the given feature is not present.

 | Name    | Fam | Src | Use | Syn | Typ | Bin | Int | Flt | Str | Dat | Mem | Ffi | Dll | Dbi | Snd | Gfx | Net | Plus | Size | Perf |